aliciajpan/cake-game/README.md

 1. Order cards
 2. Timers on orders
 3. Tab to show tutorial modal, which looks like tutorial page but smaller and the Main Page is visible in the background
-4. Garbage can icon to scrap cake
+4. Trash icon to scrap cake
 5. Plate on which _cake components_ are stacked
-6. Clicking on _cake components_ brings up flavour menu to change flavour/colour
+6. ~~Clicking on _cake components_ brings up~~ flavour menu to change flavour/colour
 7. Checkmark icon to submit cake to be compared against orders
 8. Flavour menu
 9. Buttons to add _cake components_